Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 So now our store will set the user key in the store with the returned data from the server.

-The last thing to do is to update the view component to connect with the store and to trigger the get data action:
+The last thing to do is to update the view component to connect with the store and to trigger the `getData` action:

 ```js
 // ui/src/views/user/user.js